 Paula Stuart-Warren, CG℠, FMGS, FUGA

 Please don’t hesitate to let me know if you wish to see a capsule description for any lecture not included here.
-Some of these lectures can be tweaked to reflect specific geographic areas where the seminar will be presented.
+Some of these lectures can be tweaked to reflect the general geographic areas where the seminar will be presented such as the WPA and Railroad presentations.
+These descriptions are in alphabetical order by the first main word (not including a title starting with “The” or “A.”)

 Whether you travel to the ancestral “old country,” or just to a nearby county courthouse or library, one of the delights of genealogy can be a successful research trip.
 How can you make your “on the road” research yield both results and an enjoyable travel experience?
 Can your trip preparation lead to family information even if you never actually make the trip?
 What needs to be done when the journey is over?
 This session details steps both online and off to help you answer those questions.
 They join travel-tested experience with Albert Einstein’s advice that “Everything should be made as simple as possible, but no simpler.”
 You don’t have to be a genius to combine these sensible steps with your spirit of adventure to help make your genealogical journeys memorable and rewarding!
 And this session has some humorous twists and turns to show that Murphy’s Law can affect a research trip.